Categorical Tori: Constructions of categorical tori

 We want to make $F$ into a monoidal equivalence.
 For this, we need to specify an isomorphism

 and a natural isomorphism

 satisfying the usual unit and associativity conditions.
 Take $\eps=id$ and note that $\phi$ needs to assign an isomorphism

 to each pair of objects $(x,y)$ of $\mT$.
-By construction of $\LE$, we have a trivialization of $\LE$ over $\mathfrak t\times\mathfrak t$, and this trivialization serves as our $\phi$.
-One checks that $(F,\phi,\eps)$ satisfies the axioms of a monoidal equivalence from $\(\mT,\bullet,0\)$ to $\(\mI,\circledast,(1,\CC)\)$. \end{proof} \begin{Rem} Construction \ref{cons:mbg} takes the sum of two bilinear forms to the tensor product of the corresponding multiplicative bundle gerbes. \end{Rem} \begin{Def} We will write $J^t$ for the bilinear form
+By construction of $\LE$, we have a trivialization of~$\LE$ over~$\mathfrak t\times\mathfrak t$, and this trivialization serves as our~$\phi$.
+One checks that $(F,\phi,\eps)$ satisf\/ies the axioms of a~monoidal equivalence from $\(\mT,\bullet,0\)$ to $\(\mI,\circledast,(1,\CC)\)$. \end{proof} \begin{Remark} Construction \ref{cons:mbg} takes the sum of two bilinear forms to the tensor product of the corresponding multiplicative bundle gerbes. \end{Remark} \begin{Definition} We will write $J^t$ for the bilinear form

-We say that $J$ is {\em symmetric} if $J=J^t$ and that $J$ is {\em skew symmetric} if $J=-J^t$.
-A symmetric bilinear form $I$ is called {\em even} if
+We say that $J$ is {\em symmetric} if $J=J^t$ and that~$J$ is {\em skew symmetric} if $J=-J^t$.
+A symmetric bilinear form~$I$ is called {\em even} if